stan-dev/design-docs/designs/0005-stan-CI-and-repo-structure.md

 \
 RTools 4.0 was released in April 2020 and we have already seen Stan users moving to it.
 This means that we should be testing with the toolchains available in RTools 4.0 to make sure everything works there.
 Testing both 4.0 and 3.5 is obviously not feasible, if for nothing else, due to the lack of Windows testing worker machines.
 But we should also not leave 3.5 users in the dark as we know many will not upgrade if not forced to.

-I propose moving all Windows Jenkins tests to run with RTools 4.0 and adding a separate worker for Windows with RTools 3.5 (WinRT35).
+We should move all Windows Jenkins tests to run with RTools 4.0 and adding a separate worker for Windows with RTools 3.5 (WinRT35).
 For Jenkins tests this means speedup in compile times for the Math and Stan tests.
 The WinRT35 worker would be used to make sure that everything still works at the Cmdstan level by compiling/running a set of models.
-WinRT35 could be run in Cmdstan with free instances on Appveyor/Azure or Github Actions.
+For now this would be a subset of the example models repository.
+WinRT35 would be run in the Cmdstan repository on pushes to develop (update in the submodules or merge to develop in cmdstan) with Github Actions.

-This means that Windows users of Math and Stan on the C++ level would be forced to switch to using RTools 4.0 if they want to work in a supported (tested) environment.
-It is very likely, everything will keep working for them for the forseable future (until the move to `C++17`), it will just not be as severely tested.
+This means that Windows users of Math and Stan on the C++ level would be forced to switch to RTools 4.0 if they want to work in a supported (tested) environment.
+It is very likely everything will keep working for them for the forseable future (at least until the move to `C++17`), it will just not be as rigorously tested at the C++ function level.
 I do believe that the number of Windows users of Cmdstan with RTools 4.0 in the near future is far larger then those of Stan Math or Stan in `C++`.

 ##### Proposal 6: Reorganize Stan Math tests
 \